Supermagnum/double-gain/README.md

 Aisler PCB boards:
 https://aisler.net/p/GQFXIAWJ
 They have all the parts too, it's included with the link.
-Note: install jumpers across C5 and C9 as these capacitors is not needed.

 Gerber files for PCB production: https://github.com/Supermagnum/double-gain/tree/main/gerbers